-Bloomsbury Conservation was also contacted by an applicant who had been waiting five months for a response from her, only to be told that their planned restoration and conversion of two Grade II* Georgian terraces into single homes was unacceptable.
+Bloomsbury Conservation was also contacted by an applicant who had been waiting five months for a response from him, only to be told that their planned restoration and conversion of two Grade II* Georgian terraces into single homes was unacceptable.

 It means the remarkably preserved terraces on Great James Street are to be left empty after two years of advertisement saw no bids for use as their current office use.

 And another applicant at North Crescent concerning a Grade II office building had reported frustrating delays, and Mr Officer had ignored requests for comment from conservationists giving pre-application advice.